devetry/web-fundamentals/studios/databases/2/README.md

 IF you see data, AWESOME! start helping our imaginary friend below.
-If you dont see data, *STOP HERE*.
+If you don't see data, *STOP HERE*.
 Get some help from a classmate or instructor.

 Here are some of the things Sarah needs your help with: